AbhishekMohile77/AbhishekMohile77/README.md

 My main focus is Data Science, with a side of AI/ML.
 I have tried and practiced several libraries and software tools useful for this domain, and I am currently focused on studying Snowflake.

-I've built some repositories during my learn-and-apply time, but my favourite is
+I've built some repositories during my learn-and-apply time, but my favourite is SQL-Jobs project.

 Fun Facts:
 - 🎮 Video game connoisseur